devjacjef/PHP-Project-Template/README.md

 This is the code for my own personal website.
 I've allowed the code to be public on GitHub for anyone curious as to how I built my own website.
 Currently, I am only using features revealed to me by the standard PHP language and do not have plans to implement any third party dependencies.
 The goal is to better engage with PHP with the aspiration of becoming a backend developer.

+I have taken inspiration from other libraries/frameworks such as Laravel as I love their design.
+I have also looked at samples from Mantle as well to get a general overview of some of the expected features that one would look for in a web framework.

 **Code should be commented as to help understand what I have implemented**.

 ## Directory Structure